mirror/dd-wrt/src/router/python/Doc/library/re.rst

       Unknown escapes in *pattern* consisting of ``'\'`` and an ASCII letter now are errors.

-   .. deprecated-removed:: 3.5 3.7
+   .. versionchanged:: 3.7
-      Unknown escapes in *repl* consisting of ``'\'`` and an ASCII letter now raise a deprecation warning and will be forbidden in Python 3.7.
+      Unknown escapes in *repl* consisting of ``'\'`` and an ASCII letter now are errors.

+      Empty matches for the pattern are replaced when adjacent to a previous non-empty match.

 .. function:: subn(pattern, repl, string, count=0, flags=0)